• The site has now migrated to Xenforo 2. If you see any issues with the forum operation, please post them in the feedback thread.

 Odin

 Odin is a title, meaning the 'frenzied one.'
-His real name is Vidrir.
+His (most likely) real name is Vidrir.
 He is part of the initial Ymir-killing trifecta with Lothur and Hoenir.
 Ve (Hoenir) means either 'wish' or 'will' and Vili (Lothur) means holy and/or priest.

 Eddas portray Odin as the King of all the Gods, the Allfather (interpretations vary), an old man who goes round collecting knowledge (and tricking Jotun intellectual rivals into deadly games of trivia whenever he can) and has something of a hate-relationship with Freyja (who is NOT his wife Frigg).
 Thor is his son by Jord (Gaea) but apparently not his heir, that's actually Baldr who he has with Frigg.
 He steals back the Mead of Poetry (the 'back' is very important).